kristofa/work-exposure/README.md

 ### Time by epic

-This exporter exports 4 files all related to the time spent per epic.
+This exporter exports 4 files all related to the time spent on epics.

 #### epic overview summary